 - Sort participants into groups by DiSC style and briefly discuss what you think makes a good email.
 What kind of message do you prefer to receive?
 What do you consider when writing an email?
 (If you’re not going to do steps 2 – 4, ask each group to share their top email considerations.)

 - Write a sample email requesting colleagues join a committee to plan your organization’s anniversary celebration for all employees.
 Each group decides how to write it together and can make up whatever details they feel they need.
-They will need to read it aloud in the next step.
+They will need to read it aloud (or share the screen on which they wrote it) in the next step.
 Be sure everyone includes a subject line.
 (Allow only 10 minutes for this process.
 It’s possible that some groups won’t finish, but they should have at least a subject line they can share.)

 - Ask everyone what they noticed about the different styles.
 Ask for volunteers to share their reactions to the emails.